Em1lT/guess_word/README.md

 # guess_word

-command line game where you guess the word
+Command line game where you guess the word